patrikx3/redis-ui/README.md

 ### Key Export / Import
 - **Export:** download keys as a JSON file — supports string, list, set, zset, hash, stream, and JSON types with binary data encoded as base64 and TTL preservation
 - **Search-aware:** when a search is active, export only the matching results; otherwise export all keys in the current database
-- **Import:** upload a previously exported JSON file with a preview dialog showing all keys with their translated types, CDK virtual scrolling for large key sets, and conflict handling (overwrite or skip existing keys)
+- **Import:** upload a previously exported JSON file with a preview dialog showing all keys with their translated types, virtual scrolling for large key sets, and conflict handling (overwrite or skip existing keys)
 - **Hamburger menu:** export and import actions are accessible from the `⋮` menu in the tree controls toolbar; the menu label dynamically shows the key count and whether it's exporting all keys or search results
 - **Bulk delete:** delete all keys matching the current search pattern directly from the hamburger menu; when no search is active, deletes all keys using `FLUSHDB` for efficiency